 Baby goat or venison suckling

 A baby goat, lamb, or small deer is taken, the skin is removed, the guts are taken out and thrown away, as well as the rest of the giblets.
-After washing, it is chopped with bacon, ham, parsley, mint, garlic, marjoram, onions, and fine spices, both peppers, and coriander, well crushed, hard-boiled eggs, and capers.
+After washing, it is chopped with bacon, ham, parsley, mint, garlic, marjoram, onions, fine spices, both peppers, coriander, well-crushed, hard-boiled eggs, and capers.
 It is stuffed on the inside with butter and the outside with salt.
-It is cooked and then put in a casserole to boil with lard, vinegar, and oregano until it is cooked in a slow fire, and you will see what an exquisite snack it is.
+It is cooked and then put in a casserole to boil with lard, vinegar, and oregano until it is cooked on a slow fire, and you will see what an exquisite snack it is.

 They could be elaborated in other ways and some of the most liked were as jams and candies: they are eaten in desserts as fruits.
 After cooking them under hot ashes, they are peeled and served sprinkled with sweetened orange juice.
 They are often eaten hot, without adding anything to them, because being cooked that fruit always carries its sauce with it and is always good.
 I even think it is healthier that way.
 Dug and extracted in dry weather, the sweet potato is preserved for more than a year.
 They were so popular at that time that they gave rise to a proverb: "those who return to Europe after having eaten sweet potatoes, return to the islands to continue eating them".

 By this time a grain that had surely become an important part of the diet had already become an important part of the region: rice, a crop introduced by the Arabs in the south of Spain, but which was soon harvested in some very humid regions of America, such as the south of Campeche.
 Already in the 18th century, it had been built into one of the exports of that port, being taken to Havana and Veracruz, praised for its whiteness, thickness, weight, and taste, and compared to that of Valencia, the most famous in Spain.